 Pathway Psychiatry provides comprehensive psychiatric care and counseling for adults at our psychiatric clinic.
 Led by Dr. Ashley Gardner, we pride ourselves on our ability to offer personalized treatment plans for individuals with conditions such as insomnia.
-Dr. Gardner provides insomnia evaluations and treatment at our office in Wylie, TX.
+Our clinicians provide insomnia evaluations and treatment at our office in Wylie, TX.
 Learn more about insomnia and call (214) 997-4459 to schedule your consultation with Dr. Gardner today!

 What Are the Different Types of Insomnia?

 Insomnia can be categorized into several types based on its duration and underlying causes: